Let me level with you – I play a lot of guitar, but there are only two sites I use to find tabs.

 There’s a ton of content online.
 I think there are still many niches to be filled in the guitar lesson/tutorial space, but there’s no question that you can find more and more of what you’re looking for by the day.

-Image searches can lead to interesting discoveries.
+I’ve found that image searches can lead to interesting discoveries.
 You might be able to find the sheet music for songs you can’t find tab versions of.
 You may also be able to find riffs or little segments of music for particular guitarists or songs you like.
 These examples are easily digestible, which is what makes them great for practice and lesson ideas (if you’re a guitar teacher).

 Even if you don’t use it all the time, it’s nice to be aware of the fact that you can find interesting content using this method.